-PAYMENT OF PROGRAM FEE
+PAYMENT OF PROGRAM FEES

-CTE-ROP requires students to pay program fees by the published deadline.
+Butte County ROP requires students to pay program fees by the published fee deadline.
 Students experiencing hardship may request that a payment plan be established.
-The CTE Administrator of Adult Programs will meet with students to determine payment arrangements and develop a Payment Plan.
+The Financial Aid and Student Systems Specialist and/or Administrator will meet with students to determine payment arrangements and develop a Payment Plan.
+Partial payments are only accepted if student is on an approved payment plan.
+Payment plans must be approved prior to the published fee deadline.
+All program fees must be paid before being placed in a clinical training site.
 Payment delinquency may result in the student being dropped from the program with no refund.
 Additionally, future enrollment may be denied and educational records may be withheld until all fees are paid in full.

-CTE-ROP accepts payments from outside funding sources and community agencies such as California Department of Rehabilitation, CalWORKs, Alliance For Workforce Development, Title IV Federal Student Aid programs and private organizations.
-CTE-ROP will assist in securing agreements with such agencies for payment of student fees.
+Butte County ROP accepts payments from outside funding sources and community agencies such as California Department of Rehabilitation, CalWORKS, Alliance For Workforce Development (AFWD), Title IV Federal Student Aid and private organizations.
+Butte County ROP will assist in securing agreements with such agencies for payment of student fees.
 However, should the outside funding source fail to pay the agreed upon program fee, the individual student is responsible for all fee balances.
-CTE-ROP is not responsible for outside agency follow-up for missed payments.
+Butte County ROP is not responsible for outside agency follow-up for missed payments.